Lighting the way through embouchure darkness!

 Most people would say, "you get better."
 But the problem is, such an idea fails to take into account that some

 players simply get better by practicing almost anything.
-How is it possible to be sure that a
+How is it possible to be sure that a particular method is

 the difference maker?